Supporting clinical data

 The HELP Study

-Reviewing the results of 50 consecutive lung transplantations performed after warm EVLP by the Toronto group in 2012, the authors concluded that 4-hour normothermic acellular EVLP is safe and provides similar outcomes compared with conventionally selected and transplanted donor lungs.
+The HELP study, completed 2010 in Toronto, published the results of their ongoing use of EVLP at their site in 2012 (JCTVS.
+2012 Nov;144(5):1200-6).
+Reviewing the results of 50 consecutive lung transplantations performed after warm EVLP by the Toronto group, the authors concluded that 4-hour normothermic acellular EVLP is safe and provides similar outcomes compared with conventionally selected and transplanted donor lungs.